LearnersGuild/roam-live-coding/README.md

 ## Daily Log

+### March 22, 2018

+  - Add tests for `checkUserLogin`
+  - Add tests for `/auth/sign-in` route
+  - Update `checkUserLogin` to return user on success
+  - Add code to generate token on sign-in

 ### March 21, 2018

   - Revive `getUserByEmail` from previous git commits (it had been changed into `getUserById`)